mathspp/mathspp/pages/02.blog/04.pydonts/pydont-truthy-falsy-and-bool/item.en.md

 We said that things like the empty list, zero, and the empty dictionary are Falsy.
-However, things like a list that only contains zeroes or a dictionary composed of zeroes and empty lists are not Falsy, because the objects themselves are no longer empty:
+However, things like a list that only contains zeroes or a dictionary composed of zeroes and empty lists are not Falsy, because the containers themselves are no longer empty:

 ```py